pj-simpson/VDR-Integration/README.md

 # Virtual Data Room Platform to Cloud Storage Integration

-This web app has been created as a proof of concept for of a common integration use-case in the LegalTech world.
+This web app has been created as a proof of concept for a common integration use-case in the LegalTech world.
 Virtual Data Rooms commonly facilitate M&A Transactions and VDR Platforms can allow Law Firms to run many transactions at once, all managed from a single SaaS Platform.